zhihil/Lessons/S18/Projects/nurltown/tutorials/creating_nurltown.md

 ![Lesson 3 game teaser](../assets/images/reference/lesson_3_teaser.gif)

+---
-## Setting up a game configuration file
+## Setting up a game configuration files

+---

 We will begin by writing a configuration file for our game.
 As we are developing the game, we can expect to be tweaking the look and behaviour of our game and the entities inside quite a bit!
 We would not want to be rooting through all of our files everytime we do that.
 So, it's generally a good development practice to store most of game configurations and